open-dmsrs/EmitMapper/readme.md

 ## Project Description
 Powerful customisable tool for mapping entities to each other.
 Entities can be plain objects, DataReaders, SQL commands and anything you need.
 The tool uses run-time code generation via the Emit library.
 It is usefull for dealing with DTO objects, data access layers an so on.

+## Road Map for migrating to netcore

+you can unload the project CoreEmitMapper if you have a plan to use this library

+*  Step one
+  Initial import all of the codes from older emitmapper - Done Compile success  - work in process

+*  Step two
+  Initial import all of the unit test code
+  Running success

+*  Step three
+  Import all of components
+  Running success

 ## Supported platforms:

 * Microsoft .NET Framework 3.5